 A simple decision rule

-Tips for better results anywhere
+Tips for better accuracy

-- Hold the phone ~15–25 cm from your mouth.
+- Hold the phone 15–25 cm from your mouth

-- Add names/terms to a custom dictionary once (/learn/custom-dictionary-jargon).
+- Add names/terms to a custom dictionary once (/learn/custom-dictionary-jargon)